garronej/chan-dongle-extended-pages/index.md

 ## Report bugs

-Any feedback highly appreciated at *joseph.garrone.gj@gmail.com*
+Any feedback highly appreciated.
+Feel free to open an issue or start a discution on [the repo of the project](https://github.com/garronej/chan-dongle-extended). or reach me at *joseph.garrone.gj@gmail.com*